guglielmopescatore/MongoDB_dashboard/README.md

 - The file should contain the keys to consider for counting crew members.
 - Place this file in the root directory of the project for the script to access it.

+## Features

+### Interactive Graphs with Plotly

+The dashboard utilizes Plotly for data visualization, offering an interactive and user-friendly experience.
+Users can zoom in, pan, and hover over the graphs to receive insightful tooltips.

+### Data Export in CSV Format

+The dashboard provides an option for data export of the displayed graphs.
+By clicking the 'Export Data in CSV' button, users can download a .csv file containing the dataset relevant to the graphs for further analysis or reporting.